MyWayv/LearningProject-SpeechtoText/README.md

+# Feedback from Dr. Alon on initial proposal (below):

+Remove Lyria Realtime API and just have a speech-to-text webapp that extracts semantics from the transcript.

 # SoundScaper (I'm bad at naming things)

 A small full-stack project that combines a Python backend, a TypeScript frontend, and basic Google Cloud services.